So you’ve booked a long-haul flight, but now you’re dreading the jet lag with kids. What to do???

 Usually as a family we managed to adjust fine to the time differences when travelling; it’s only a 5.5 hour time difference between the UK and India.
 But for some reason, jet lag had well and truly got the better of us this time.
 It took us a good week to get back to normal routine.

-So I turned to my fellow family travel blogging community for their advice, which I thought needed to be shared.
+So I turned to my fellow family travel blogging community for their advice on how to how to help kids with jet lag.
 Here are their tips:

 1. Consider your flight times